Fund for the Common Good - How it works

 Each proposal must include the total amount of funding requested as well as a breakdown of how the funds will be spent.
 Examples of some typical costs are fees for materials and services; consultant or speaker fees; or costs for local transportation.

-The FCG Review Committee accepts proposals between in October, 2021 and notification will be given sometime in November, 2021.
+The FCG Review Committee accepts proposals beginning in October 2021.
 If you wish to explore your ideas with someone before you submit your proposal, contact your club advisor or members of the Fund Review Committee.

 Each group of students receiving a grant must write a brief report on the impact of their project, to be submitted to the FCG Review Committee.
 This includes a summary of the event or activity, including actual expenses.
 Reports will be filed in a public archive open for anyone who wishes to review past projects.
 Reports are due by April 30, 2022.